MatthiasGibis/2D-Grid-Reachability-Check/README.md

 Importantly, the grid size itself does **not** significantly affect performance.
 What matters most is the distance between start and target and the layout of obstacles.
 Thus, even on grids as large as 2^60 x 2^60, similar performance speeds could theoretically be achieved.

+## How It Works

+1. The algorithm attempts a straight-line traversal from start to target, moving tile by tile.
+2. At each step, it checks if the height difference is within allowed limits.
+3. If it encounters an obstacle (e.g., impassable terrain or steep height change), it enters "outline tracing" mode:
+    - It follows the boundary of the obstacle (clockwise or counterclockwise) until it can resume straight-line movement.
+4. If the target is reached, the function returns `true`; if tracing loops back to its start, it returns `false`.

 ## Theoretical Significance
 This algorithm is believed to be the first known **constant space** solution to the classical grid reachability problem with obstacles.